 Just like our past three collections, this too was shot by the amazing Elena Vasilevska.
 Although she prefers analogue camera to digital (you can follow her at (Insta account of edna skazna, if you’re into analogue photography) she did an amazing job capturing Gorjana’s spirit and did all of the pieces justice, if I dare so say myself.
 I spent two days, trying to make the selection for the site and since I couldn’t get the number down to 8, I’ve sent her 30 photos per piece for her to edit.
 I’m sure she secretly cursed me.

 Last year, we decided to go fully transparent and this year is no different.
 With so much going on in the world right now we feel like it’s our duty to make you stress less.
 Every piece has a cost breakdown of the exact expenses made when making that item, as well as the exact number of hours it took us to make a piece.

 The true cost of the Bea Dress

 Well there you have it.
-If you want to know more about the story behind the inspiration for the designs, dive right in this Behind The Scenes: The Story Behind The 90s Babes Collection article.
+If you want to know more about the story behind the inspiration for the designs, dive right into this article.